 - Dismount riders and have volunteers escort riders to parent/guardian.
-Riders and parents/guardians may remain in the barn. - Put horses in their stalls. - Have all volunteers and staff stay in the barn.
+Riders and parents/guardians may remain in the barn or the show office if at the covered arena. - Put horses in their stalls or trailers. - Have all volunteers and staff stay in the barn or show office.